Learning CenterLearning Topics

 - Suppose you work for a company that owns a SaaS product.
 The application is an aggregator where customers can buy tickets for multiple airlines, trains, and buses.
 Since the tickets are ultimately purchased from the individual transit vendors, you must connect to the vendors, extract the data from them, clean and transform it into a data model that is accepted by your company, and then store it in a data warehouse.
 Once the data is in the data warehouse, it can be used to inform your product and to fuel downstream applications for machine learning or data visualization.

 - Alternatively, consider you work at a banking company.
 The company collects data about customers, including personal information, transaction history, credit card activity, and loans.
 The company might use a data warehouse to consolidate this data in one place.
 Once in the warehouse, it could run machine-learning algorithms on top of the warehouse data to extract insights such as credit risk or to raise alerts about potentially fraudulent transactions.

 Data Access Methods

 Views are wrappers on SQL queries that are ephemeral in nature.
-They can be used as tables while writing queries on top of them, but are not stored in the warehouse, and are materialized only when a query runs on them.
+They can be used as tables while writing queries on top of them, but they are not stored in the warehouse and are materialized only when a query runs on them.
 Some warehouses do optimizations on how views are treated by caching previous results and using them if data in the underlying tables don't change.
 Views are a great way to break down complex queries into manageable chunks.

 Best Practices for SQL Queries

-In this section, you will learn about some of the important aspects and best practices to consider while writing your SQL queries.
+In this section, you will learn about some of the important aspects and best practices to consider while writing SQL queries.

 Common Table Expressions (CTEs)